jimhigson/oboe.js-dissertation/markdown/3_Background.md

 Even if requests do return proximately, the actual CPU time required in making an HTTP request is so short that any concurrent processing is a pyrrhic victory.

-Node builds on the model of event-based, asynchronous I/O that was established by web browser Javascript execution.
+Node builds on a model of event-based, asynchronous I/O which was established by browser Javascript execution.
 Although Javascript in a browser may be performing multiple tasks simultaneously, for example requesting several resources from the server side, it does so from within a single-threaded virtual machine.
 Node facilitates concurrency